tylerho5/school-projects/movie-recommender-system/README.md

 - [Quynh Nguyen](https://www.linkedin.com/in/quynhnng/): Contributions in research, testing, technical report, and presentation.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](https://github.com/tylerho5/school-projects/blob/main/LICENSE) file in the parent repository for details.